tomcohen13/AI-Squid-Game/README.md

 You may choose to combine multiple heuristics and come up with your own heuristics!

 Also, since the seach space here could be huge, one cannot possibly check all available cell in the board to find an optimal throw (imagine trying to compute the first, optimal move in chess).
-Therefore, you will need to think of a clever way to shrink your search scope (Hint: it should probably be some restricted amount of cells in the vicinity of the Opponent's location).
+Therefore, you will need to think of a clever way to reduce your search scope (Hint: it could be some number of cells in the vicinity of the Opponent's location).

 ### 2.4 Hmm that was a lot.
 Where Do We Start?